LiubomyrTs/photo/README.md

 # Photo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.
+This project is ment for photographers to share photos with customers

 ## Development server